kae3g/aws-eks-alpine-nix/docs/02-meeting-alpine-and-nix/installing-nix-gently.md

-# Installing Nix Gently: A Step-by-Step Guide 💙
+# 🌙 A Digital Garden of Infinite Possibilities
 ![Parametric Flower](parametric-flower-compressed.png)

 ## A Gentle Beginning